 To request a new feature please open a new issue through our issue form.
 A feature request needs to find a core developer or maintainer who adopts and implements it.
-Otherwise we will move the issue to the S-needs your love column of our Waffle board where issues sit that wait for a pull request from the community.

 5.1.3 The Build system

 Flycheck provides a Makefile with some convenient targets to compile and test Flycheck.
 The Makefile requires Cask, the Emacs Lisp dependency manager.
 Run make help to see a list of all available targets.
 Some common ones are: